Tropical Fish

 Blue Gourami

-The Blue Gourami (Trichogaster trichopterus) is also referred to as the Three Spot Gourami and sometimes even the Opaline Gourami.
-It's called the three spot because of the three spots on its body.
+The Blue Gourami (Trichopodus trichopterus) is also referred to as the Three Spot Gourami and sometimes even the Opaline Gourami.
+This gourami is called the three spot because of the three spots on its body.
 The first two are visible (one on the middle of the body and one near the caudal fin) and the third spot is the eye.
-This fish is like the Betta Splendens in that it needs access to the water surface for using its specialized labyrinth organ in case of low oxygen levels.
-They can become aggressive and territorial with other tank mates and may be even more aggressive with other male blue gouramis.

 Once acclimated to your tank, they can be fairly hardy and can grow to a size of 6 inches (15 cm).

-Even though many of the available Blue Gouramis are tank raised it's always a good idea to keep any new fish in a Quarantine Tank for a few weeks for monitoring before introducing them into your main tank.
+Even though many of the available Blue Gouramis are tank raised it's always a good idea to keep any new fish in a quarantine tank for a few weeks for monitoring before introducing them into your main tank.

 The Blue Gourami will accept smaller fish food including flakes, frozen, freeze dried and live foods.

-Trichogaster trichopterus Blue Gourami
+Blue Gourami Fish Care

-Scientific Name : Trichogaster trichopterus
+Scientific Name : Trichopodus trichopterus

 Care Level : Easy